Aditya13136/Heartbeat-Classifier/README.md

 * Supervised machine learning model trained on heartbeat data
 * Classifies different types of heartbeats based on ECG signals

-*(You can expand this section with your exact model type — e.g., CNN, Random Forest, etc.)*

 ---